White Specks in Your Dog’s Poop? They Could Be Tapeworms

 Key Points

-• Dogs infected with tapeworms may show no clinical signs of sickness.
-More commonly, the rice-like tapeworm is spotted in a dog’s feces, around their rear, or stuck to their fur.
+• Dogs infected with tapeworms may have white, rice-like tapeworm segments in their poop, around their rear, or stuck to their fur.

 • When left untreated, tapeworms can affect a dog’s overall health by causing serious gastrointestinal issues and discomfort.

-Here’s how to prevent tapeworms in dogs, symptoms to look out for, and how to get your precious pooch on the road to recovery.
+Here’s how to prevent tapeworms in dogs, common symptoms, what to do if you spot worms in dog poop, and how to get your precious pooch on the road to recovery.

 What are the symptoms of tapeworm infection in dogs?